Thousand Island Dressing

 - Sweet paprika—Again, I use the sweet kind to add sweetness, but you can use regular.
 I also like it with smoked paprika for a smokier taste.

-How to make the Thousand Island dressing?
+How to make the it

 - Mix it all: This is probably the easiest recipe you have ever made because it has only one step.
 Mix everything together in a bowl or jar and shake it.
 Then, cover and refrigerate to chill.

-Expert tip
+Expert tips

 Sweet or savory dressing

-One of the best things about this salad dressing recipe is that you can make it sweet or savory.
-In fact, you can even add some heat to make it spicy.
-In my recipe, I use mostly sweet ingredients because my kids love it that way.
-The sugar, ketchup, relish, and paprika all add to the sweetness of this dressing perfect for salads, sandwiches, and dips.
-I really love dipping boiled shrimp into it instead of cocktail sauce, and the kids use it for dipping crackers and pretzels.
+One of the best things about this salad dressing recipe is that I can make it on the sweet or savory side.
+In my recipe, I use primarily sweet ingredients because my kids love it that way.
+The sugar, ketchup, relish, and paprika all add to the sweetness of this dressing.
+However, for those who like it more savory, leave out the sugar, use dill pickle relish, and choose regular or smoked paprika.

+Because my family likes it in different ways, I often make two different versions.
 Changing the type of onion you use can also make a big difference in the flavor.
 Try a sweet Vidalia onion for an even sweeter sauce or a red onion for spiciness.
 Whether you like it sweet or savory, this dressing can do both without changing anything.
 It just depends on what you use it for.

 Fun Fact